shivarajbakale/mockey-patcher/README.md

    - Verify backend is running at http://localhost:3000

 2. **Install the Chrome Extension**
-   - Download the extension [chrome-mv3-prod.zip](https://github.com/shivarajbakale/mockey-patcher/releases/download/v1.0.0/chrome-mv3-prod.zip) from the Releases page
+   - Download the extension [mockey-patcher-v0.0.1.zip](https://github.com/shivarajbakale/mockey-patcher/releases/download/v0.0.1/mockey-patcher-v0.0.1.zip) from our latest release
    - Open Chrome and go to `chrome://extensions`
    - Enable "Developer mode"
-   - Drag and drop the downloaded .zip file into the extensions page
+   - Drag and drop the .zip file into the extensions page
    - Verify the extension icon appears in your toolbar

 3. **Configure the extension**